In a rush? Here’s the quick run-down.

 All of us become dysregulated at times.
 There is no way to avoid it for yourself, or the children you care for.
 What you can do is co-regulate, by sharing space with them while they regain their ability to self-regulate.

-In doing so, you show that you love and accept them no matter what emotions they are experiencing.
+In doing so, you show that you care and accept them no matter what emotions they are experiencing.

 Please note: here at Famly we love sharing creative activities for you to try with the children at your setting, but you know them best.
 Take the time to consider adaptions you might need to make so these activities are accessible and developmentally appropriate for the children you work with.
 Just as you ordinarily would, conduct risk assessments for your children and your setting before undertaking new activities, and ensure you and your staff are following your own health and safety guidelines.